Wednesday, December 09, 2015

 Leader of West Lancashire Borough Council’s Christmas message

-Councillor Ian Moran, Leader of West Lancashire Borough Council, said: “I would like to wish everyone a very happy Christmas and a peaceful and prosperous New Year, and I hope that 2016 is a good year for everyone.
+Councillor Moran said: “I would like to wish everyone a happy Christmas and a peaceful and prosperous New Year, and I hope that 2016 is a good year for everyone.